pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 OS X you will need to download and install [XQuartz](http://www.xquartz.org) before connecting to midway.

+To check that you have correctly set up graphics for midway, jump to the next section.

 If this option does not work for you, a convenient alternative is to use ThinLinc.
-(If you are not sure whether it is working, see the next section.)
 The instructions for using ThinLinc on midway are given [here](https://rcc.uchicago.edu/docs/connecting/index.html#connecting-with-thinlinc).

 A third option is to use [RStudio](https://rstudio.rcc.uchicago.edu) in your browser.
 The rest of workshop assumes that you are running R from the shell, but the R code should work equally in RStudio.
 (Note that RStudio may not work with the RCC guest accounts.)

+A fourth option is to use the [R kernel](https://irkernel.github.io) in [Jupyter](https://jupyter.rcc.uchicago.edu).
+This option is less recommended because our installation of Jupyter is not yet officially supported, but this could work well for you.

 ### F. Test your graphics setup